-The Anthropology Department provides a combined major in accordance with the Woodring College of Education requirements.
-Anthropology is an approved endorsement for elementary education.
-Anthropology is a particularly desirable major concentration for teachers, because it provides a broad and basic understanding of human behavior.
-Prospective teachers will often work with students of various cultural backgrounds and an awareness of specific cultural learning influences, perception, attitudes, motivations, and behavior is an integral part of working with students from diverse backgrounds.
-This is the basis of the core subjects in cultural anthropology.
+The Anthropology Department offers this combined major in partnership with Western's Woodring College of Education.
+Anthropology is particularly valuable for teachers, because it provides a broad understanding of human behavior.
+Teachers often work with students of various cultural backgrounds and an awareness of specific cultural learning influences, attitudes, motivations, and patterns of interaction is an integral part of working effectively and respectfully in diverse communities.

 This major satisfies the academic major requirement for teacher certification with an endorsement in elementary education and must be accompanied by the professional preparation program in Elementary Education offered through Woodring College of Education.